ShiningVenus/CozyCritters/docs/reddit-selfhosted-post.md

-# Reddit r/selfhosted Post Draft
+# Reddit r/selfhosted Post Draft (ignore this for now!)

 Here’s a draft you can use to share Cozy Critter with the self-hosting community: